Size ranking: 48th

 Globular cluster 47 Tucanae

-Tucana’s brightest star, Alpha Tucanae, marking the tip of the bird’s beak, is of only third magnitude, but the constellation is distinguished by two features of particular interest: firstly, the globular star cluster 47 Tucanae, rated the second-best such object in the entire sky, so bright that it was labelled in the same way as a star; and the Small Magellanic Cloud, the smaller and fainter of the two companion galaxies of our Milky Way.
+Tucana’s brightest star, Alpha Tucanae, marking the tip of the bird’s beak, is of only third magnitude, but the constellation is distinguished by two features of particular interest: firstly, the globular star cluster 47 Tucanae, rated the second-best such object in the entire sky, so bright that it was given a catalogue number in the same way as a star; and the Small Magellanic Cloud, the smaller and fainter of the two companion galaxies of our Milky Way, termed Nubecula Minor on many old charts.
 These features were originally part of Hydrus but were transferred to Tucana when the French astronomer Nicolas Louis de Lacaille reorganized this part of the southern heavens in the 1750s on his planisphere and star catalogues.

 Incidentally, 47 Tucanae is not a Flamsteed number; it comes from its listing in Johann Bode’s catalogue called Allgemeine Beschreibung und Nachweisung der Gestirne, published in 1801 to accompany his Uranographia star atlas.
 It was first recorded as a star by Keyser and de Houtman.
 Bayer showed it on his southern star chart of 1603 within one of the coils of Hydrus, beneath the claw of the toucan, but its nebulous nature was first noted by Lacaille a century and a half later.
 Lacaille gave it no identifying number, though, simply labelling it as ‘neb’.